 What we’re going to show you in the rest of this series is how to be on the right side of those “coolers” and how to be the one freerolling, not the one being freerolled.

 If you can master that, you’ll be on your way to not sucking at Pot Limit Omaha.

-More in the How to Not Suck at Pot-Limit Omaha series:
+More on How to Not Suck at Pot-Limit Omaha: